injunchoi98/injunchoi98/README.md

 ## OPEN SOURCE CONTRIBUTIONS
 **Contributor, Node.js**
 - Reported and fixed an issue for Windows tests to ensure folder names are not case-sensitive on Windows
-- Improved performance by 5-9% using `reduce` and `Object.assign`
+- Improved the performance of the `resolveObject` function by 5-9% using `reduce` and `Object.assign`
-- Refactored internal Node.js files to use `primordials`, maintaining performance without degradation
+- Refactored the `parseParams` function, an internal Node.js file, to use `primordials`, ensuring no performance degradation

 ## PROJECTS